Mariners rally falls short in loss to Athletics

 Down 5-0, the Mariners didn’t roll over.
 They didn’t resort to two- and three-pitch at-bats trying to force something that wasn’t there.

-They trimmed the lead to 5-1 on Chris Herrmann’s two-out single in the second off Oakland starter Mike Fiers.
+They trimmed the lead to 5-1 on Chris Herrmann’s two-out single in the second off Fiers.

 Fiers, a pitcher many fans felt the Mariners should’ve acquired after the trade deadline or at least prevented Oakland from doing so, never made it out of the fourth inning.
 In what would be his shortest and least productive start since joining the A’s, Fiers gave up four runs in the inning on three home runs from the Mariners.

-Robinson Cano led off the inning with a solo smash to right field.
+Cano led off the inning with a solo smash to right field.
 Nelson Cruz made it back-to-back solo homers, whacking a ball over the wall in deep left-center to cut the lead to 5-3.
 Kyle Seager momentarily broke the string of homers with a single up the middle.
 But Ryon Healy continued to do damage against his former team, crushing a ball over the wall in left-center for his 24th homer of the season and tying the game at 5-5.

 Leake couldn’t keep the game tied.
 He righted the wrongs of the first inning and pitched into the fifth, but allowed a pair of singles with an error on Haniger allowing the go-ahead run to score.
 His line: 4 1/3 innings pitched, six runs allowed on 11 hits with two walks and five strikeouts.

 “They definitely seemed a little more aggressive than the last time I faced them,” he said.
-“It’s matter of me putting balls where I need to put them rather than them hitting me.”
+“It’s a matter of me putting balls where I need to put them rather than them hitting me.”

 Reliever Adam Warren cleaned up the inning, but allowed another run in the sixth.